IBM/cpdctl/README_command_reference.md

 :   How many resources should be returned.
 By default limit is 100.
 Max limit allowed is 200.

     The default value is `100`.
 The maximum value is `200`.
 The minimum value is `1`.

+`--all-pages` (bool)
+:   Invoke multiple requests to display all pages of the collection for autoai-rag-list.

 #### Example